Take Five: Banks, bottom lines, Brexit | MarketScreener

 Banks -- Citi and JPMorgan report on Tuesday -- may see earnings slip 19% on average but there is hope that after two quarters of hefty provisioning against bad loans, potential loan losses have mostly been covered.

-(For graphic on Wall Street braces for lower earnings:
+(Graphic: Wall Street braces for lower earnings -

 )